LandyGuo/LandyGuo.github.io/index.md

 Email: [qingpei.gqp@antgroup.com](mailto:qingpei.gqp@antgroup.com)

 ## About Me
 Hi!
-I am currently a senior algorithm engineer of Ant Group, leading a small team for research and development in multi-modal machine learning algorithm and framework development.
-Previously I received his master's degree at the Institute of Software, Chinese Academy of Sciences in 2017 and B.E. degree from Huazhong University of Science and Technology in 2014.
-My main interest is to design and deliver cognitive computing services, including computer vision, natural language understanding and multimodal machine learning.
-I have published in top-tier conferences and journals including CVPR, ECCV, AAAI and JAS, and served as a regular reviewer for CVPR2023/TPAMI/ICCV2023/CVPR2024/IJCAI2024/ECCV2024.
+I am currently a staff algorithm engineer of Ant Group, leading a team of over ten individuals for research and development in multi-modal LLMs.
+Previously I received my master's degree at the Institute of Software, Chinese Academy of Sciences in 2017 and B.E. degree from Huazhong University of Science and Technology in 2014.
+My main interest is to design and deliver cognitive computing services, including computer vision, visual language pretraining and multimodal video understanding.
+I have published in top-tier conferences and journals including CVPR/ICML/SIGIR/ECCV/IJCAI/AAAI, and served as a reviewer for TPAMI/CVPR2023/ICCV2023/CVPR2024/IJCAI2024/ECCV2024.

 ## News
 We are always actively recruiting Research Interns and FTEs!
-Welcome to [contact me](mailto:qingpei.gqp@antgroup.com) with your detailed CV! (常年招收科研实习生和全职职员！)
+Welcome to [contact me](mailto:qingpei.gqp@antgroup.com) with your detailed CV!
 [05/2024] One paper is accepted by ICML 2024! [paper](https://arxiv.org/abs/2401.02137)
 [04/2024] One paper is accepted by IJCAI 2024!
 [03/2024] One paper is accepted by SIGIR 2024! [paper](https://arxiv.org/abs/2401.17797) [code](https://github.com/alipay/Ant-Multi-Modal-Framework/tree/main/prj/M2_RAAP)